PauloScalercio/challenge-ev/README.md

 This API will be responsible for storing and addressing the winners of some sports.

+This was done for Estante Virtual's code challenge

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.